total-typescript/total-typescript-book/book-content/book.md

 (method) Document.getElementById(elementId: string): HTMLElement | null
 ```

 In the case of `getElementById`, we can see that it requires a string as an argument, and it returns an `HTMLElement | null`.
-We’ll look at this syntax later, but it basically means either a `HTMLElement` or `null`.
+We'll look at this syntax later, but it basically means either a `HTMLElement` or `null`.

 This tells us that we can fix the error by changing the argument to a string: